Introduction

 This charming stone fountain has been a gathering place for centuries and remains a symbol of Corte’s traditional way of life.

-We would recommend sitting in the coffee surrounding this place and enjoying a drink to enjoy more of this beautiful place.
+We would recommend sitting in the coffee area around this place and enjoying a drink to take in more of this beautiful place.

 Tip: We use the DJI Action 4 to film our vlogs — compact, durable, and perfect for capturing every adventure.